A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Statistical models

 with a probability mass function

 As $\phi_k$ tends to $0$, the variance approaches the mean, and we have convergence to a Poisson probability mass function.
 The negative binomial distribution is widely used to accommodate overdispersed count data, providing a more flexible fit than the Poisson distribution in such contexts \citep{linden2011using}.
 Importantly, this formulation assumes perfect case detection and does not explicitly account for case ascertainment fractions or reporting delays.
 However, for more practical applications, such factors can easily be incorporated into the model through additional latent processes or delay distributions \citep{Birrell2017, abbott2020estimating}.
+Although $\lambda_{1,t}$ and $\lambda_{2,t}$ model the same expected incidence at time $t$, we allow model–specific overdispersion parameters $\phi_1 \neq \phi_2$.
+The two models generate incidence through different latent mechanisms, which leads to different levels of predictive variability.
+Using separate $\phi_k$ therefore provides each model with an appropriate observation noise structure and also allows the two SMC$^2$ algorithms to be run independently.
+Similar multi-model frameworks routinely employ model-specific observation noise distributions \citep{park2017ensemble, adiga2021all}.